mongodb/docs-cluster-to-cluster-sync/source/includes/cross-version-sync.rst

-Starting in 1.7.0, ``mongosync`` can synchronize data between clusters running different MongoDB major server versions.
+Starting in 1.7.0, ``mongosync`` can perform a cross version migration from a lower major version source cluster to a higher major version destination cluster, up to two major versions ahead.
 For example, synchronize clusters running MongoDB 6.0 and 7.0.

 Cross version migration requires additional preparation and